 Q: Do children need identification to fly domestically?

 A: The TSA does not require children under 18 to provide identification when traveling with a companion who has acceptable identification.
-However, airlines may have their own policies, so it's always wise to check with the specific airline before traveling.
+Still, airlines may have their own policies, so it's always wise to check with the specific airline before traveling.

 Q: What is the REAL ID Act, and how does it affect domestic travel?